All Episodes

 Now, I've never had a doctor suggest I get a flu shot.

-and Never had one suggested.
+I've never had one suggested.

 I've never had one.

-There are doctors and scientists who donated hours of their life.
+But this notion that I, and there are doctors, there are doctors and scientists who donated hours of their life.

-Donated my rear end.
+Donated my hand.

 They're about to donate under Obamacare, but they're not donating yet, Dr. Snyder.